Research

 The apicomplexan ATP synthase

-The ATP synthase is a molecular complex that couples the proton-motive force, generated by respiration, to ATP synthesis.
-This crucial process is intricately regulated in eukaryotes.
-As such, expression and regulation of its subunits respond to the cellular demands that can drastically change depending on the environment.
-Our work identified an array of novel ATP synthase-associated proteins found only in apicomplexans.
-We seek to understand the function of these apicomplexan-specific subunits, which may serve important roles within the complex and reveal new aspects of this important enzyme from a functional and evolutionary perspective.
+The mitochondrial ATP synthase is a multi-subunit complex coupling the proton-motive force, generated by respiration, to ATP synthesis.
+This crucial process is highly conserved in most eukaryotes.
+While yeast and mammals have mitochondrial ATP synthases with 17 to 18 different proteins, the T. gondii ATP synthase harbors 32 subunits.
+Strikingly, 17 of these subunits are unique to these parasites and have no counterparts in other organisms.
+We seek to understand the function of these apicomplexan-specific subunits, which may serve important roles within the ATP synthase complex and reveal new aspects of this important enzyme from both a functional and evolutionary perspective.